What is an Adapted Physical Education Specialist?

 - Maintain thorough student records to document attendance, participation, or progress, ensuring confidentiality of all records.

-Adapted Physical Education Specialist Skills
+Things an Adapted Physical Education Specialist Should Know How to Do

 Below is a list of the skills most Adapted Physical Education Specialists say are important on the job.